openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 ## When to Apply Dynamic Shapes

-Model reshaping works well when it can be done once per many model inference calls with the same shape.
+Conventional "static" model reshaping works well when it can be done once per many model inference calls with the same shape.
-However, this approach doesn't perform efficiently if the input tensor shape is changed every inference call: calling `reshape()` and `compile_model()` each time when a new size comes is extremely time-consuming.
+However, this approach doesn't perform efficiently if the input tensor shape is changed on every inference call: calling `reshape()` and `compile_model()` each time when a new size comes is extremely time-consuming.
-A popular example would be an inference of natural language processing models (like BERT) with arbitrary sized input sequences that come from the user.
+A popular example would be an inference of natural language processing models (like BERT) with arbitrarily-sized input sequences that come from the user.
 In this case, the sequence length cannot be predicted and may change every time you need to call inference.
-Such dimensions that can be frequently changed are called *dynamic dimensions*.
+Below, such dimensions that can be frequently changed are called *dynamic dimensions*.
 When real shape of input is not known at `compile_model` time, that's the case when dynamic shapes should be considered.

 Here are several examples of dimensions that can be naturally dynamic: